 Without a lawyer in your corner, you can run the risk of:

-- Giving away some of the compensation you deserve by accepting a low settlement offer
+- Missing out on the full compensation you deserve by accepting a low settlement offer.

-- Not having the financial resources you may need to cover future medical treatments and fully heal from the crash.
+- Lacking the financial resources you need to cover future medical treatments and fully heal from the crash.

-Don’t Compromise Your Claim or Recovery: Contact a Fort Wayne Car Accident Lawyer at Finderson Law, LLC
+Don’t Compromise Your Recovery: Contact a Fort Wayne Car Accident Lawyer

-If you or someone you love has been hurt in an auto crash, contact a Fort Wayne car accident lawyer at Finderson Law, LLC to get answers about your potential claim.
-Call (260) 420-8600 or email us to set up a free consultation and discover more about your legal options for financial recovery.
+If you or someone you love was hurt in an Indiana auto crash, contact an experienced Fort Wayne car accident lawyer at Finderson Law today to get answers about your potential claim.
+Contact us to set up your free consultation where you’ll discover more about your legal options for financial recovery.

-Let us explain how our representation can make all the difference in your claim.
+Let us show you how our representation can make all the difference in your claim.

 From offices in Fort Wayne, we are proud to represent clients throughout Allen County and the state of Indiana.